mafia9874123/BookSeller/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Explain solution:
 There are 4 REST API method have been implemented following describe:
-- api/Book/CreateOrder: Method will use to to create a file which is store Order information.
+- api/Book/CreateOrder: Method will use to create a file which is store Order information.
 File store following format ddMMyyyy_HHmmss.xml in path which is defined in OrderConfiguration/Path (see sample in appsettings.Development.json)
-- api/Book/GetAll: Method will use to to create a file which is store Order information.
-File store following format ddMMyyyy_HHmmss.xml in path which is defined in OrderConfiguration/Path (see sample in appsettings.Development.json)
+- api/Book/GetAll: Method will use to get all available Book in 2 Store.
+Path save Book files is defined in StoreConfiguration (see sample in appsettings.Development.json)
-- api/Book/GetBook/{id}: Method will use to to create a file which is store Order information.
-File store following format ddMMyyyy_HHmmss.xml in path which is defined in OrderConfiguration/Path (see sample in appsettings.Development.json)
-- api/Book/Search: Method will use to to create a file which is store Order information.
-File store following format ddMMyyyy_HHmmss.xml in path which is defined in OrderConfiguration/Path (see sample in appsettings.Development.json)
+- api/Book/GetBook/{id}: Method will use to get specific book which have ISBN Code equal with {id}.
+- api/Book/Search: Method will use to find a book by containing string (ISBN Code, Name, Author).

+4 methods have been Authorized, to get token please use api/Book/GetToken.

-Please follow Book.postman_collection.json to have example
+Please import Book.postman_collection.json to have example.